 When it comes to modern dentistry, there are so many options available to patients.
 Sleep dentistry allows you to be completely unconscious while your dental procedure takes place—meaning that you don’t have to sit through the procedure.

 The Point Dental is Melbourne’s leading dental practice for addressing dental fear.
-We have at onsite General Anaesthetic Dental Facility available to patients, allowing you to receive your treatment fully asleep, without feeling any pain or discomfort.
+If you’ve been wondering, “Is there sleep dentistry near me?” the answer is yes.
+We have an onsite General Anaesthetic Dental Facility available to patients, allowing you to receive your treatment fully asleep without feeling any pain or discomfort.

 The Point Dental is filled with general anaesthetic dentists.
 We address the dental fear associated with many procedures, these include: